z505/fpcRun/README.md

 Just one step with fpr.exe (windows) or fpr (unix)

+#H1 Usage

+Just type in
+    fpr sourcefile
+the same way you would use fpc.exe or fpc.
+It runs the program after compiling.

 More detailed info below:

 Runs program after compiling.
 Initially was going to be fpcrun.exe but shortened to fpr.exe or fpr on unix for easy usage at command line fpr special option: use =v for verbose output